Serie A domestic rights assigned to DAZN streaming service - WHIZ News

 MILAN (AP) — Serie A is going all in for streaming games on the Internet.

-The Italian league’s domestic TV rights were assigned to streaming service DAZN on Friday for 840 million euros ($1 billion) per season.
+The Italian league’s domestic TV rights were assigned to DAZN on Friday for 840 million euros ($1 billion) per season in a move that the Internet service labeled “one of the largest sport streaming deals in history.”

 For the next three seasons, DAZN can stream all 10 matches each weekend, while three of them can be shown co-exclusively on another provider.

+Serie A chief executive Luigi De Siervo said the deal puts the league “at the vanguard in the worldwide panorama of major sports leagues.”

-The vote among the league’s 20 clubs was 16-4 in favor of DAZN over a less lucrative deal from Sky.
+The vote among the league’s 20 clubs was 16-4 in favor of DAZN over a less lucrative deal from Sky Italia.
 Genoa, Crotone, Sampdoria and Sassuolo were the only clubs voting to stay with Sky.

 If the Sky deal is accepted, the total of 910 million euros ($1.07 billion) would be less than the 973 million euros ($1.15 billion) that Sky and DAZN paid for the previous deal expiring at the end of this season.